Fertility.

 You have been trying to conceive for 12 months (or 6 months if >35 years)

-There are known factors such as endometriosis, PCOS, fibroids, or tubal blockage
+There are known factors such as endometriosis, PMOS (PCOS), fibroids, or tubal blockage

 Semen analysis is abnormal